yassato/caige_barley/manuscript/manuscript.md

 Supplementary Tables S2 and S3 include the exact $p$-values for the likelihood ratio tests of PVE.
 These supplementary figures and tables are available through Figshare at https://doi.org/xxxxxx.

 # Acknowledgements
 The authors appreciate all efforts made by the data collectors of the CAIGE project.
-Thanks are also given to Lukas Rohr, a former master student at the University of Zurich, for pilot analyses during the initial stage.
+We especially thank Richard Trethowan and Amit Singh for their response to our inquiry.

 # Funding
 This study was supported by the Japan Science and Technology Agency (JST) FOREST program (grant no. JPMJFR233L to YS); Swiss National Science Foundation (SNSF) Spark program (CRSK-3_221418 to YS); and JST SPRING program (JPMJSP2119 to IA through Hokkaido University EXEX fellowships).
 The authors declare that there is no conflict of interest in this study.